 Even if you Evacuate due to death, items in the Safe Box are not lost.
 Prioritize putting things like Keys and Blueprints in the Safe Box, as they have low weight and are often useful later.

-| Point! | With the Deluxe Edition or Ultimate Edition, the Safe Box is expanded, so it's also a good idea to store strong Weapons in it! |
+Tips! | With the Deluxe Edition or Ultimate Edition, the Safe Box is expanded, so it's also a good idea to store strong Weapons in it! |

 |---|

-Prepare Thoroughly for the Demon Gate Labyrinth
+Prepare for the Demon Gate Labyrinth

 Once you raise your Body Rank to 3 (by surviving twice), your starting point for the next Exploration will be the Demon Gate Labyrinth.
 The difficulty of Exploration spikes, making it much easier to die.
 Patiently continue to level up by bringing back strong Weapons for future Explorations and unlocking Masteries to boost your stats.